inkle/ink/Documentation/RunningYourInk.md

 *(Note that if you're not using Unity, skip to the section below; we'll assume that you've loaded your `.json` file into a string, ready to go.)*

 Add your compiled `.json` story to Unity, and it'll be imported as a TextAsset.
+You'll also need to add the `ink-engine.dll` and `Newtonsoft.Json.dll` libraries.

 We recommend that you create a wrapper MonoBehaviour component for the **ink** `Story`.
 Here, we'll call the component "Script" - in the "film script" sense, rather than the "Unity script" sense!

 	using Ink.Runtime;